Latin music styles

 Charanga: Becoming suddenly popular again, this music dates back to the 50's in Cuba, and features a more gentle line-up with flute and often violin replacing brass in the salsa line-up.

 Bachata: Another recent style to emerge in Europe, this lighter style of music is actually the folk dance of Dominican Republic, that till recently was often frowned upon!
-Its subject matter is almost always lamenting the hard times of the peasant people that enjoyed it.
+Its subject lyrics almost always lament hard times, originating from the lives of the peasant people that enjoyed it in the past.

 COPYRIGHT SALSA DIRECT 2002